TnTech-ECE/F25_Team6_SpaceWeatherStation/Reports/Detailed Design Specifications.md

 **Substrate Material**

 &nbsp; &nbsp; &nbsp; &nbsp;It is essential when designing a PCB to first consider the speed of the signals on the board, as signal frequency strongly influences material selection and stackup.
 For the Personal Space Weather System, the highest-frequency signals present on the PCB will be SPI communications, which typically operate in the tens of megahertz.
 FR-4 is an industry standard PCB material that has been used for decades due to its good balance of electrical, mechanical, and thermal properties at a relatively low cost.
-Importantly, FR-4 performs reliably for frequencies from DC through the low-GHz range \[PCB Material\], making it well suited for the signal speeds in this design.
+Importantly, FR-4 performs reliably for frequencies from DC through the low-GHz range \[5\], making it well suited for the signal speeds in this design.
 Therefore, FR-4 is selected as the substrate material for the PCB.

 **Stackup**

 &nbsp; &nbsp; &nbsp; &nbsp;Due to the complexity of connections being made between various modules in the prototype, a 4-layer board has been selected.
 The additional layers allow dense routing without signal congestion, provide uninterrupted ground and power planes, and improve the electrical performance and reliability of the interconnecting traces.
-A 4-layer configuration balances performance, cost, and space efficiency, making it ideal for applications that require moderate-to-high complexity, excellent signal integrity, and reliable power delivery \[AllElectroHub\].
+A 4-layer configuration balances performance, cost, and space efficiency, making it ideal for applications that require moderate-to-high complexity, excellent signal integrity, and reliable power delivery \[6\].

 &nbsp; &nbsp; &nbsp; &nbsp;The subsystem implements a 90x95mm 4-layer FR-4 PCB with the following stackup: